Skip to main content

 Understanding how credits are consumed at various levels is key to monitoring usage, optimizing billing, and managing your customer activity.
 Our API provides all the metadata you need to track usage within your own application or business intelligence (BI) environment.

-This guide explains how to implement user-level credit tracking and aggregate consumption across users or tenants.
+This guide explains how to implement user-level credit tracking and aggregate consumption across a customer's users or tenants.

 Overview

-Every transcript, fact, and document created through the API returns metadata that includes credit usage details.
-By storing and analyzing this data, you can calculate credit consumption for individual users, tenants, or time periods.
+Every stream, transcript, and document created through the API returns metadata that includes credit usage details.
+By storing and analyzing this data, you can calculate credit consumption for your individual users, tenants, or time periods.

 You can track usage at multiple levels by: